Nabisudeen/Predictive-Modeling/README.md

-# Retail Sales Data Analysis
+# Housing Price Prediction

 ## Project Overview

-This project involves performing exploratory data analysis (EDA) on a retail sales dataset.
-The primary goal is to gain insights into the sales data, customer demographics, and product performance by applying various data processing and visualization techniques.
+This project focuses on predicting housing prices using linear regression.
+The dataset includes various features such as the number of bedrooms, neighborhood, and other relevant information.
+The main goal is to build a predictive model that can estimate the price of a house based on these features.

 ## Dataset

-The dataset used in this project is a retail sales dataset that includes various attributes such as:
+The dataset used for this project is a housing price dataset that includes the following features:
--Date: The date of the transaction.
--Quantity: The number of units sold.
--Total Amount: The total sales amount for the transaction.
--Age: The age of the customer.
+- Neighborhood: The neighborhood where the house is located.
--Gender: The gender of the customer.
+- Bedrooms: The number of bedrooms in the house.
--Product Category: The category of the product sold.
+- Price: The price of the house (target variable).
+- Other Numerical Features: Various other features that contribute to the house's price.

 ## Steps Performed

 1. Data Loading:
-   - The dataset is loaded using `pandas`.
+   - The dataset is loaded using `pandas` from a CSV file.

 2. Data Exploration:
    - Displayed the first few rows of the dataset using `head()`.
    - Obtained dataset information and summary statistics using `info()` and `describe()`.

-3. Data Cleaning:
+3. Data Preprocessing:
-   - Checked for missing values and handled them by dropping rows with missing data.
+   - Checked and dropped any missing values in the dataset.
-   - Removed duplicated entries from the dataset.
+   - Displayed unique values in categorical features like `Neighborhood` and `Bedrooms`.
+   - Removed non-numeric columns to focus on features relevant for linear regression.
+   - Stripped extra spaces from column names to ensure consistency.
+   - Dropped the `Neighborhood` column since it is categorical and not directly usable in regression.

-4. Statistical Analysis:
+4. Data Visualization:
-   - Calculated the mean, median, and standard deviation for the `Quantity` column.
+   - House Price Distribution: Visualized the distribution of house prices using a histogram with a Kernel Density Estimate (KDE) overlay.
+   - Correlation Matrix: Created a heatmap to visualize correlations between numerical features.

-5. Data Preprocessing:
+5. Data Splitting:
-   - Converted the `Date` column to datetime format and set it as the index.
+   - Split the dataset into features (`X`) and target variable (`y`).
+   - Further split the data into training (80%) and testing (20%) sets to evaluate the model's performance.

-6. Data Resampling:
+6. Feature Scaling:
-   - Resampled the data to a monthly frequency to analyze the sales trend.
+   - Standardized the features using `StandardScaler` to ensure that all features contribute equally to the model.

+7. Model Building and Training:
+   - Built a linear regression model using `LinearRegression` from scikit-learn.
+   - Trained the model using the training data.

+8. Model Evaluation:
+   - Predicted housing prices on both the training and testing datasets.
+   - Calculated performance metrics including Root Mean Squared Error (RMSE) and R-squared (R²) to evaluate the model's accuracy.

-7. Data Visualization:
+9. Visualization:
-   - Monthly Sales Trend: Plotted the monthly sales trend over time.
-   - Customer Age Distribution: Visualized the distribution of customer ages.
-   - Customer Gender Distribution: Plotted the distribution of customer genders.
-   - Product Category Distribution: Visualized the distribution of product categories.

-## Visualizations

-The following visualizations were created to analyze the data:
-1. Monthly Sales Trend: A line plot showing the trend of total sales on a monthly basis.
-2. Customer Age Distribution: A histogram depicting the age distribution of customers.
-3. Customer Gender Distribution: A bar chart showing the distribution of customers by gender.
-4. Product Category Distribution: A bar chart illustrating the frequency of sales by product category.

-## Conclusion

-This analysis provides a comprehensive understanding of the retail sales data, including sales trends, customer demographics, and product performance.
-The insights derived from this project can help in making data-driven business decisions.
+   - Visualized the actual vs predicted prices using a scatter plot, with a reference line to assess how close the predictions are to the actual values.

 ## Requirements

 - Python 3.x
 - Pandas
+- NumPy
+- Seaborn
 - Matplotlib
+- scikit-learn

 ## How to Run

 1. Ensure that the required libraries are installed.
 2. Download or clone the repository.
-3. Place the dataset (`retail_sales_dataset.csv`) in the appropriate directory.
+3. Place the dataset (`housing_price_dataset.csv`) in the appropriate directory.
-4. Run the script to perform the analysis and generate visualizations.
+4. Run the script to perform the analysis, build the model, and generate visualizations.

+## Conclusion

+This project demonstrates the process of building a simple linear regression model to predict housing prices.
+The model's performance is evaluated using RMSE and R-squared metrics, providing insights into its accuracy and effectiveness.